 Remember World War II?
-That Was Five Weeks Ago
+That Was 5 Weeks Ago

 President Trump’s infamous “covfefe tweet” arrived in the early hours of December 3.

-The last American troops helicoptered out of Vietnam at last around 4:30pm on December 1.
+The last American troops helicoptered out of Vietnam around 4:30 p.m. on December 1.

 He has been president for two months.